Autocomplete

 N as expansion_limit Override expansion_limit defined in the server configuration, default is 0 (use value from the configuration)

-docs/hits as sort_mode Sort output results by either 'docs' or 'hits'.
-Default no sorting
+docs/hits as sort_mode Sorts output results by either 'docs' or 'hits'.
+No sorting is applied by default.

 The examples show how it works if assuming the user is trying to get an autocomplete for "my cat ...".
 So on the application side all you need to do is to suggest the user the endings from the column "normalized" for each new word.
 It often makes sense to sort by hits or docs using 'hits' as sort_mode or 'docs' as sort_mode.